janko/flickrie/README.md

 photo.source_url # => "http://farm8.staticflickr.com/7049/6946979188_25bb44852b_z.jpg"
 ```

 These are just some of the cool things you can do.
 To see a full list of available methods, I encourage you to read the [wiki](https://github.com/janko-m/flickrie/wiki).
+I promise, I will document the methods properly in near future :)

 ## A few words